Precinct Delegate FAQ

 In addition to having a voice in the local district or county Republican Party, Precinct Delegates have the opportunity to become delegates to state conventions.
 If you are not a Precinct Delegate, you have never had the opportunity to:

 - vote on new state party officers and a new state central committee to serve through the next two years.

 - nominate candidates for Lt.
 Governor, Attorney General, Secretary of State, Supreme Court Justices, State Board or Education & university boards, and presidential electors.

 - Confirm your precinct number.
 You may do this online by clicking here and filling out the form.

 - Download, print, and fill out your Affidavit of Identity.
 Be sure to not sign it until you are with a Notary Public.

-- File your Affidavit of Identity with your county clerk no later than 4:00pm, on the twelfth Tuesday prior to the August Primary (May 8, 2018).
+- File your Affidavit of Identity with your county clerk no later than 4:00pm, on the twelfth Tuesday prior to the August Primary.
 Your Affidavit of Identity must be notarized.

 - Contact your neighbors, friends and family that reside in your precinct and ask for their support.
 Primary election day is the second Tuesday in August and your name will be on the ballot.

 - Get involved in your local party immediately.
 Keep the party informed about what your neighbors are talking about and keep your neighbors informed about what elected party members are doing for them.